-In addition, an event-based rainfall generation model was developed which embodies two different generation forms: a typical sequential form and a disaggregation form.
+The next topic studied is the implementation of the scaling model for generation of synthetic rainfall events either in a marginal or a conditional manner.
+In the case of marginal generation, i.e. simulation of rainfall without any former information, the generation involves two steps.
+First, we generate the duration of the event.
+Second, we can either generate directly the consecutive incremental depths within the event or generate the total depth and disaggregate it into incremental depths.
+To this aim, an event-based rainfall generation scheme was developed which embodies two different generation forms: a typical sequential form and a disaggregation form (Koutsoyiannis, 1994).
 Both forms of the generation model are compatible and can be combined with either the scaling model or any other appropriate rainfall model and can perform with arbitrary time step less than the duration.
-The sequential form of the model is based on the generalised matrix relation $\mathbf{X} = \mathbf{\Omega} \mathbf{V}$ where $\mathbf{X}$ is the vector of incremental depths inside the event, $\mathbf{V}$ is a vector of independent variables and $\mathbf{\Omega}$ is a matrix of coefficients.
-Given the marginal and joint moments of the incremental depths (e.g., as a consequence of the scaling model) the moments of $\mathbf{V}$ and the coefficients $\mathbf{\Omega}$ can be easily determined.
+The sequential form of the model is based on the generalised matrix relation where X is the vector of incremental depths inside the event, V is a vector of independent variables and $\Omega$ is a matrix of coefficients.
+Given the marginal and joint moments of the incremental depths (e.g., as a consequence of the scaling model) the moments of V and the coefficients $\Omega$ can be easily determined.